 Cyber risk is defined as the potential harm or loss due to unauthorised use of information systems.
 In present times cyber risks are pervasive, and there are more than thousands of reported cases daily.
 There are attacks on an information system, exposure to harm, and loss from breaches.

-Cybercrimes such as phishing, whaling, fishing, pharming have become the most common type of economic fraud affecting the world.
+Cybercrimes such as phishing, whaling, pharming have become the most common type of economic fraud affecting the world.
 Cyber security incidents continue to increase and strengthen.
 Big and small businesses are vulnerable than ever to cybercrime and are hacked by organised criminal gangs for identity thefts, credentials theft and other financial gains.

 Why are we talking about security risk assessment?

 The impact of the internet and digital technologies has been huge in our lives.
 Our professional and personal lives have transformed even faster with unexpected events such as COVID-19.
-With so much dependence on digital assets, we expect a very high degree of reliability from these technologies.
+With so much dependence on digital assets, we expect high reliability from these technologies.

 Every business has its own ways to work through risks and investments in line with business objectives.
 However, validating and seeing how this can be improved and where blind spots lie could lead to major gaps in controls.

 Threat assessment helps a business make informed decisions about its technology and services investments.
 One needs to be aware of unknowns to prepare for how to manage potentially risky situations.

-In today’s advancing world, every company needs to assess its IT risks along with other risks (legal, financial, operational) and here is what you need to know about it.
+In today’s advancing world, every company needs to assess its IT and other risks (legal, financial, operational) and here is what you need to know about it.

-A cyber security risk assessment is the process of identifying, analysing and evaluating risks affecting an organisation’s assets.
+A cyber security risk assessment identifies, analyses, and evaluates risks affecting an organisation’s assets.
 It is a critical component of risk management and data protection efforts.
 It is also known as security risk analysis in cyber security.

 It validates the security controls in place and checks whether these are appropriate for the risks faced by an organisation.
 An organisation cannot make informed security decisions without an assessment of its risks.
 Otherwise, this could lead to wasted time and resources against events that are unlikely to occur or have a low impact.